CartoDB/carto-react/UPGRADE.md

 # Typography

-Custom variant `charts` has been replaced by `caption`.
+`responsiveFontSizes` simplified due we want to resize only a few variants through the theme.

-`responsiveFontSizes` removed due we want to resize only a few variants through the theme.
+Added several custom variants to the typography set.
+Note that MUI v5 is needed to register them properly.